 We asked for support in requesting New York Governor Andrew Cuomo’s veto of A5036B, a restrictive anti-adoptee rights bill that the New York Senate and State Assembly passed.
 Details about that bill are here.

 More than 45 organizations from around the world responded, representing a broad and diverse group of groups involved in adoptee rights and adoption reform.
-The letter to Governor Cuomo is now being delivered, and we will keep people updated on any developments.
+The letter to Governor Cuomo has been delivered, and we will keep people updated on any developments.
 The legislature has not yet sent the bill to Governor Cuomo for consideration.

 A copy of the letter’s text is below, and a PDF copy of the final letter is also available here.
 Endorsements are now closed.
 We thank everyone who endorsed the letter or sent supporting emails and notes.